Depression

 Now that I am healthy, I enjoy practicing law more than I ever have.
 I was a good advocate before; I’m a great advocate now because I’ve been able to shed so much of the emotional baggage that was holding me back.

 My journey has also made me a better father, husband, friend, and colleague.
 You may need professional help like me.
 If so, please reach out to a professional.
 In other cases, you may simply need a friend to walk beside you.
-Mentors at Issues Lawyers Face are ready to provide a listening ear.
+Right now is the time to take the first step by joining an Issues Lawyers Face support group where other members of the legal profession can walk beside you as friends.

 You Don't Have to Face Issues Alone